oleelnes/Sandbox/Reports/berkay.md

 However, I believe that these challenges have also helped me to grow and to develop new skills.

 Despite the challenges, I tried my best to stay engaged and to make progress in the course.
 I sought help from my group members when I needed it.
 I am extremely grateful to Ole for his hard work and dedication on this project.
+I sometimes worked with him on different parts of the project other than my part where he helped me to understand the different sections of our game.
 He was a valuable asset to our group as our bear and always willing to lend a helping hand.
 I was able to improve my developing skills and learn a lot about game programming.
 I particularly enjoyed working on the final project, where I had the chance to design and implement a game from scratch with my group.
 Overall, I found the game programming course to be both challenging and rewarding.